VERTEBRAL COLUMN OVERVIEW

 Vertebral canal showing hollow tube formed by alignment of vertebral foramina housing and protecting the spinal cord

-• Houses and protects the spinal cord
+• Houses and protects your spinal cord

-• Narrower in thoracic region
+• Narrower in your thoracic region

 BIBLIOGRAPHY